HakurouKen/douban.fm-api/README.md

 	- *r* : Like a song.
 	- *s* : Skip a song.
 	- *b* : Trash a song.
+	- *p* : Use to get a song list when the song in playlist was all played.
 * *sid*<br/>
 the song's id
 * *pt*<br/>